anttipham/Recommender-Systems/assignment4/README.md

   - "The movie is already the highest in the recommendations."
   - "None of the group members have been predicted a score for the movie."
 - User movie analysis
+  - When the prediction score is higher than the first movie in the top-k recommendations
     - "User has been given a high prediction score for the movie."
   - "User has not been given a prediction score for the movie.
 This substantially decreases the movie score."
+  - When the prediction score is lower than the first movie in the top-k recommendations
     - "User has not been given a high enough prediction score for the movie.
-They gave a score lower than the first movie in the recommendations."
+They were given a prediction score which is lower than the first movie in the recommendations."
 - Group genre analysis
   - When the movie genre is not the most common genres in the recommendations
     - "Your group prefers the following genres: [list of genres], but the movie is of the following genres: [list of genres]."